 The next section is “Others”, and it’s pretty interesting.
 It’s made for any other links which don’t fit in the above categories, and we termed it as “interesting” for the fact that it’s full of all sorts of links.

-For eg. I found a link to Paedophiles IP addresses!
+For eg. I found a link to Pedophiles IP addresses!
 Well yeah, just lying there awaiting for someone to grab them and install a backdoor with the right kind of talent or something.

-The other links which follow are Audio/Video/Drugs/Adult/Erotica etc. And they all are pretty straightforward, encompassing links to the sections as their name suggest, so I wouldn’t beat around the bush wasting both of your times.
+The other links which follow are Audio/Video/Drugs/Adult/Erotica etc. And they all are pretty straightforward, encompassing links to the sections as their name suggest, such as Audio would comprise of music and mp3 sites, Video would lead to video upload/stream/watch sites, Drugs obviously to Drug marketplaces and so on so I wouldn’t beat around the bush wasting both of our times by explaining them in-depth!

 Some other Important Links